olumidetowoju/aws-banking-security-lab/labs/lab01-secure-customer-account-api/README.md

-# Lab 01 – Secure Customer Account API\n\Scaffold placeholder for Lab 01.
+# Lab 01 – Secure Customer Account API

 In this lab you will build the first component of the AWS Banking Security Lab:
 a **customer-facing `/accounts` API** protected by **Amazon Cognito** and served through **Amazon API Gateway**, backed by a **Lambda microservice**.